-Surface parking lots shall be screened from all major thoroughfares by either (1) a two and one-half (2.5) foot ornamental brick or stone wall with intermittent landscaped breaks, or (2) a semi-transparent screening such as brick pilaster with metal decorative fence in order to maintain attractive streetscapes as approved by the City's Landscape Architect.
+Surface parking lots shall be screened from all major thoroughfares by either (1) a two and one-half (2.5) foot ornamental brick or stone wall with intermittent landscaped breaks, (2) a semi-transparent screening such as brick pilaster with metal decorative fence in order to maintain attractive streetscapes as approved by the City's Landscape Architect or (3) a landscaped berm or existing natural vegetation that results in a minimum three (3) foot high screening.

 The figures below show the various screening treatments.
 Figure E12 shows a 2.5-foot brick or stone wall with a landscape break.
 Figure E13 shows a brick and metal decorative fence.
+Figure E14 is an image of a landscape berm along Grand River screening parking from the road.